A Martingale-Free Introduction to Conditional Gaussian Nonlinear Systems: Introduction

 Instead of modifying DA schemes directly, computational challenges in state estimation can be addressed by developing approximate models with analytic solutions for posterior distributions while retaining key system characteristics.
-Linearizing strongly nonlinear systems can introduce significant biases and instability, but a special class of systems, known as conditional Gaussian nonlinear systems (CGNSs), offers a better alternative \cite{chen2022conditional, liptser2001statisticsI, liptser2001statisticsII, chen2016filtering, chen2018conditional}.
+Linearizing strongly nonlinear systems can introduce significant errors in the mean's and higher-order moments' time evolution, but a special class of systems, known as conditional Gaussian nonlinear systems (CGNSs), offers a better alternative \cite{chen2022conditional, liptser2001statisticsI, liptser2001statisticsII, chen2016filtering, chen2018conditional}.
 Despite the intrinsic nonlinearity and non-Gaussian statistics, the conditional distribution of the unobserved variables given one time series of the observed variables is Gaussian.
 This conditional Gaussianity provides closed-form solutions for the optimal filter and smoother statistics, which facilitate efficient and accurate state estimation without empirical tuning.
 The CGNS framework has been successfully applied in DA, prediction, and machine learning, offering analytic tools for performance assessment and error quantification \cite{chen2022conditional, chen2024cgnsde, chen2014predicting, chen2014information}.

 This paper aims to introduce the CGNS framework without relying on martingale theory \cite{liptser2001statisticsII} to establish the conditional Gaussianity of the posterior distribution or to derive optimal nonlinear state estimation equations.
 This approach unifies discrete- and continuous-time formulations, which are often treated separately, by showing that the discrete system can converge to its continuous counterpart under appropriate consistency and stability conditions.
 In addition to state estimation through filtering and smoothing, we explore the conditional sampling of the unobserved variables when correlated noise appears.
 These sampled trajectories, similar to ensemble members in the ensemble DA, preserve temporal dependencies.
 The temporal correlation distinguishes them from time series formed by independent posterior samples at different instants.
 The sampling schemes are derived using forward (filter-based) and backward (smoother-based) methods, with closed-form solutions provided for both.
 This facilitates systematically comparing these methods in capturing nonlinear and non-Gaussian features associated with the unobserved states, especially for intermittent behaviors and extreme events.
 The sampled trajectories further highlight the limitations of treating the posterior mean estimates as surrogates of the hidden variables.
 Finally, we discuss a hierarchy that emerges in the fluctuation component of the sample-to-sample uncertainty, which decreases as more information from the observable process is incorporated, depending on whether the filter- or smoother-based sampling methodology is being used.